 Even better is when they initiate a sensory diet activity on their own!
 (Get a list of over 100 Sensory Diet Activities, for the whole sensory system)

-Lastly you can check out two last resources for oral sensory tools and activities here and here, if you really want to be thorough!
-And, if your think your child has some difficulty with how their eating you’ll also want to check out oral motor exercises.
+Lastly, you can check out two last resources for oral sensory tools and activities here and here, if you really want to be thorough!
+And, if your think your child has some difficulty with how they’re eating, you’ll also want to check out oral motor exercises.

 Want a Free Printable?

-If you’d like to learn more about sensory processing, join the newsletter below and be the first to get the goods on my new sensory tips.
+If you’d like to learn more about sensory processing, join the newsletter and be the first to get the goods on my new sensory tips.
 Plus, you can snag a free printable: 21 Sensory Red Flags You Might Be Missing.
 Sign up here.